BT Sport vs Sky Sports

-BT broadband and TV packages include the BT Sport channels as standard, while BT broadband customers can pay £5/month to watch online or through the app (the first three months are free).
-If you get your pay TV service from another provider, prices are typically higher (eg: £32.49/month for HD channels for Sky customers) although Plusnet TV customers get free access to BT Sport 1 and its Premier League coverage.
+BT broadband and TV packages include the BT Sport channels, while BT broadband customers can pay £9/month to watch online or through the app (the first three months are free).
+If you get your pay TV service from another provider, prices are typically higher (eg: £20.00/month for SD channels on Sky TV).
+Plusnet TV customers get free access to BT Sport Lite - BT Sport 1 and its Premier League coverage.

 Sky Sports is also available without a pay-TV subscription through Now TV.
 The Sky-owned streaming service offers one-off passes to watch all the Sky Sports channels on your TV or an internet-enabled device, with no need for a contract.
 To do this, you simply need to open a Now TV account online and then choose between the day, week or month passes (£7.99, £12.99 and £33.99 respectively).

-The best option is likely to depend on your own personal preferences.
+The best option depends on your own personal preferences.
 If you want the widest choice of sporting events, Sky Sports is your best bet.
 But if you're looking to cut costs, BT Sport is better value – especially if you sign up for it as part of a package with BT TV and broadband.

 But it's also crucial to consider the specific sports you want to watch – after all, there's little point signing up for BT Sport if you're mad about F1, or choosing Sky Sports if you're a Champions League fanatic.

 If budget isn't a consideration, you can always sign up to both Sky Sports and BT Sport for the ultimate TV sports line-up.
 And alternatively, if you're only interested in a specific sporting event, such as the Super Bowl, then Sky's short-term Now TV pass offers a handy option.